dhannn/news-web-scraping/README.md

 1. To scrape more news sources, create a subclass of `Scraper` for the particular news source.
-    - The `Scraper` class takes in a `pandas DataFrame` that stores the scraped information and a list of keywords.
+    - The `Scraper` class takes in a `pandas DataFrame` that stores the scraped information and a list of keywords in its constructor.
 1. Override the `scrape()` method.
     - Since different websites have different HTML structures, there is no one correct way to implement the method.
 However, when working with